nuagesdencre/vero_hsa/blog/research/updated-plan.md

 #### *Data collection methods*

-- Questionnaire
+- Survey

-  A questionnaire will be presented to any participants answering the call to action.
-The questionnaire will take approximatively 5 to 7 minutes to complete.
+  A ~~questionnaire~~ survey will be presented to any participants answering the call to action.
+The ~~questionnaire~~ survey will take approximatively 5 to 7 minutes to complete.

 - Semi-structured interviews

-  I will build on the existing data gathered during the questionnaire by conducting semi-structured interviews.
+  I will build on the existing data gathered during the ~~questionnaire~~ survey by conducting semi-structured interviews.

   - Interviews